morrys/wora/docs/Networking-DetectNetwork.md

 it is possible to use the **useIsConnected hook** with the only information if the network status is online or offline for both **react-native and web**

+I opened an [issue](https://github.com/react-native-community/react-native-netinfo/issues/160) to request to implement useIsConnected inside the react-native-community/react-native-netinfo library

 ## React